-In 2020, only a year after the launch of twICEme technology in the market, we are expanding into protective work gear segment.
-Together with the Swedish equipment producer Guardio, the safety helmet ARMET with an integrated twICEme technology device will be released.
-The ARMET safety helmet is a piece of all-around safety personal protective equipment (PPE) and has integrated both twICEme, for instant access to vital info, as well as a brain-protective tool provided by MIPS.
+In 2020, only a year after the launch of Twiceme technology in the market, we are expanding into the protective work gear segment.
+Together with the Swedish equipment producer Guardio, the safety helmet ARMET with an integrated Twiceme technology device will be released.
+The ARMET safety helmet is a piece of all-around safety personal protective equipment (PPE) and has integrated both Twiceme, for instant access to vital info, as well as a brain-protective tool provided by MIPS.

 The ARMET safety helmet is designed to provide safety and protection to physical laborers within many different industries.
 The safety helmet is suitable for any industry where workers are exposed to a higher risk of endangering their safety and might suffer from a work-related accident.
 High-risk industries are, for example, the construction industry, mountain rescue, firefighting, agriculture, forestry, mining, or workplaces with a risk of falling, such as roofing.

 A concerning safety issue at high-risk workplaces is that the people working there might not have quick and easy access to vital information about their colleagues in case of an emergency.
 The issue of lacking information about the patient (such as ICE-contacts and health issues) will, in turn, affect the first responders’ ability to help them.
 Instead of being informed and able to instantly provide help, they must first waste time on locating vital information about the person.
-In critical situations where every minute counts, twICEme could provide life-changing value.
-Through a quick scan with a smartphone, twICEme will provide useful, accurate, and updated information – provided by the patient themselves.
-The vision for twICEme technology has always been to provide vital information and safety for everyone – everywhere.
-Entering the protective workwear segment is taking one step further towards fulfilling that goal.
+In critical situations where every minute counts, Twiceme could provide life-changing value.
+Through a quick scan with a smartphone, Twiceme will provide useful, accurate, and updated information – provided by the patients themselves.
+The vision for Twiceme technology has always been to provide vital information and safety for everyone – everywhere.
+Entering the protective workwear segment is taking one step further toward fulfilling that goal.

 Safety issues in the workplace